Young Thug: Musical style and influence

-Young Thug has received both praise and criticism for his eccentric and unique vocal style, which has been described as departing from traditional rap lyricism and sometimes intelligible meaning.
+Young Thug has received both praise and criticism for his eccentric vocal style, which has been described as departing from traditional rap lyricism and sometimes intelligible meaning.
 Jeff Weiss of BBC called him the "most influential rapper of the 21st century."
 According to The Fader, "in a typical Young Thug verse, he slurs, shouts, whines and sings, feverishly contorting his voice into a series of odd timbres like a beautifully played but broken wind instrument."
-Pitchfork called his style "extraordinarily distinctive" and "a weird, experimental approach to rapping" while praising his "presence, persona, mystique, and, potentially, star power."
+Pitchfork called his style "extraordinarily distinctive" and "a weird, experimental approach to rapping" while praising his "presence, persona, mystique, and, potentially, star power".

 Billboard wrote that "Thug uses this multiplicative vocal delivery to his advantage: where another rapper might lapse into repetition, he finds a new way to distress and warp his tone, to burrow resourcefully into rhythmic cracks and crevices."
 Complex noted his aptitude for creating catchy, melodic hooks.
 XXL called him a "rap weirdo", stating that "Thug's charisma, unhinged flow and hooks make his music intriguing."
 Critic Sheldon Pearce wrote that "Thug understands the modern pop song construction better than anyone: anything and everything can be a hook."

 Young Thug has been noted for his fast working method, with several collaborators observing his tendency to freestyle tracks live in the studio or quickly develop lyrics on the spot.
 He doesn't write down lyrics on paper, but has been known to plan lyrics by drawing shapes and signs.
 Consequence of Sound stated that "his work is constantly rooted in improvisation, an inherently thrilling concept that's embedded itself in black music."
 Discussing his work, Williams has claimed the ability to write a hit song in ten minutes and said "I'm in the studio so much, I'll just try stuff.
 I just think and try, think and try.
 I don't really know how to sing, but I've been trying for years."
-Young Thug has cited American rapper Lil Wayne, as his biggest idol and influence.
-In an interview with Complex magazine he says, "I want to get in the studio with Wayne more than anybody in the world."
+Young Thug has cited American rapper Lil Wayne as his biggest idol and influence.
+In an interview with Complex magazine he said, "I want to get in the studio with Wayne more than anybody in the world."
 He has cited mentor Gucci Mane and Kanye West as influences.